What to Know About the Rise of Colorectal Cancer in Younger People

 Screening for colorectal cancer is recommended to begin at age 45.
 For people younger than 45, how are screening recommendations determined?

 We also want to identify people who have genetic syndromes such as familial adenomatous polyposis, caused by changes in genes that a person inherits from parents, and underlying conditions that also put people at risk.
-These include inflammatory bowel disease, Crohn’s disease, and ulcerative colitis.
+Other than inflammatory bowel disease, these include Crohn’s disease and ulcerative colitis.
 In Crohn’s disease, parts of the digestive system get inflamed and have deep sores called ulcers, resulting in belly pain and diarrhea.
 Ulcerative colitis causes swelling, inflammation, and ulcers in the lining of the large intestine (colon) and causes diarrhea, belly pain, and bleeding from the rectum.

 People who have these genetic syndromes and underlying conditions should be screened earlier than 45.